Cleaning your Chromebook isn’t as difficult as you’d think it is. It’s easy. Seriously.

 Warnings: No matter what part of the Chromebook you’re cleaning, make sure you follow these prerequisite instructions.

-This entire guide are for Chromebooks specifically, but may work on Windows or Mac laptops as well.
+This entire guide is written for Chromebooks specifically, but may also work on Windows or Mac laptops as well.
 If you don’t own a Chromebook and you’re using this guide, please take caution and know what you’re doing so you don’t damage your laptop.

 If you’re using one of these laptops, you may want to switch to a Chromebook.
 I know, that’s probably not what you came here for, but you may want to check it out regardless.
 It just may be the best decision you’ve made about computers.
 I wrote an article about my personal experience with Chromebooks and another article about the benefits of Chromebooks over Windows computers.
 Both of these articles are based on factual data and personal opinion- a slight mix of the two.
 Check ’em out.